 1.2 Volume of transactions in TARGET2

-After low transaction volumes resulting from the financial crisis, TARGET2 traffic had been slowly recovering with a positive trend between 2010 and 2013 (Chart 5).
-Although the number of transactions never reached pre-crisis levels, the system attracted around four million transactions more over that period.
+After low transaction volumes resulting from the financial crisis, TARGET2 traffic recovered, posting a positive trend between 2010 and 2013 (Chart 5).
+Although the number of transactions never reached pre-crisis levels, the system attracted around 4 million transactions more over that period.
 However, this trend was reversed in 2014 and 2015.
-During this period, owing to the finalisation of the migration to SEPA instruments, there was again a significant reduction in the customer payment segment leading to lower TARGET2 volumes.
-Following the completion of the migration to SEPA, TARGET2 traffic stabilised at around 88 million transactions yearly and further rose to 89 million in 2017.
+During this period, owing to the finalisation of the migration to SEPA instruments, there was again a significant reduction in the customer payment segment, leading to lower TARGET2 volumes.
+Following the completion of the migration to SEPA, TARGET2 traffic stabilised at 88 and 89 million transactions yearly.

-The exact volume settled in TARGET2 in 2017 amounted to 89,276,944 transactions, corresponding to a daily average of 350,106 payments.
-Compared with the previous year, the overall number of processed payments increased by 1.6%.
-The increase was mainly driven by the two largest categories, namely customer and interbank payments, which grew significantly enough to overcome the lower number of ancillary system-related transactions.
-More detailed information on the evolution of the different traffic segments is provided in Box 2.
+The exact volume settled in TARGET2 in 2018 amounted to 88,442,641 transactions, corresponding to a daily average of 346,834 payments.
+Compared with the previous year, the overall number of processed payments fell by around 1%.
+The decrease was driven mainly by the lower number of ancillary system-related transactions owing to the completion of the migration of CSDs to T2S, which was not fully offset by the increase recorded in the other segments, in particular customer and interbank.
+More detailed information on the evolution of the different traffic segments is provided in Box 1.

 Traffic evolution in TARGET2

-The Eurosystem has been carefully monitoring the development of TARGET2 volumes over time, especially given the relevance of these volumes for TARGET2 revenues and cost recovery.
-This box aims to share the insights gained from the analysis of the 2017 volumes.
+The Eurosystem has been carefully monitoring the development of TARGET2 volumes over time, especially given their relevance for TARGET2 revenues and cost recovery.
+This box aims to share the insights gained from the analysis of the 2018 volumes.

-For most of 2017 the average daily volumes in TARGET2 calculated on a monthly basis were above the levels recorded for the corresponding month of 2016 (Chart 6) – as much as 15% higher in April.
-Daily average volumes were only slightly lower than in 2016 in June, October and November.
-Overall, Chart 6 indicates a much stronger seasonal pattern than observed in the previous year.
+For more than half of 2018 months, average daily volumes in TARGET2 calculated on a monthly basis were below the levels recorded for the corresponding months of 2017 (Chart 6).
+The biggest difference, of 6%, was observed in April owing to the peaks around the Easter holidays that increased the average volumes in 2017.
+Overall, Chart 6 indicates a seasonal pattern that was very similar to the previous year’s.

 Average daily TARGET2 volumes per month

-The highest average daily volume was recorded in April, when it reached more than 385,000 transactions.
-Such high figures can be associated with high daily volumes normally observed just before and after the Easter break as well as at the beginning (and end) of each quarter.
+The highest average daily volume was recorded in December, when it reached more than 375,000 transactions.
+Such high figures can be associated with high daily volumes normally observed at the end of the year.

-Chart 7 depicts the peaks and troughs in terms of daily volume on RTGS accounts in TARGET2 in 2017 and the average daily volume for each month.
-As already observed in the value-based figures, the peaks typically fall on the last day of the month, and are especially pronounced at the end of the quarter for the same reasons (i.e. deadlines in financial markets or for corporate business).
-In 2017 the highest daily volume was recorded on 18 April, which was the first day after the Easter holidays, when 534,892 transactions were processed.
-The lowest daily volume was recorded on 1 November (223,273 transactions), i.e. a public holiday in most European countries (All Saints' Day).
+Chart 7 depicts the peaks and troughs in terms of daily volume on RTGS accounts in TARGET2 in 2018 and the average daily volume for each month.
+As already observed in the value-based figures, the peaks typically fall on the last day of the month, and are especially pronounced at the quarter-end for the same reasons (i.e. deadlines in financial markets or for corporate business).
+In 2018 the highest daily volume was recorded on 3 April, which was the first day after the Easter holidays, when 591,010 transactions were processed.
+The lowest daily volume was recorded on 1 November (230,276 transactions), i.e. a public holiday in most European countries (All Saints’ Day).
+Similar developments were also observed in 2017 when the highest yearly peak was as well recorded on the first day after the Easter time and the lowest on 1 November.

 Chart 8 shows the yearly moving average of TARGET2 volumes (i.e. the cumulative volume processed in the preceding 12 months) for each month.
 This indicator helps to eliminate the strong seasonal pattern observed in TARGET2 traffic.
 The variation of this cumulative volume from one year to the next is also presented as a percentage.
-The chart shows that the cumulative volume started to decline in the second half of 2008 at the time when the financial crisis erupted.
+The chart shows that the cumulative volume started to decline in the second half of 2008, when the financial crisis erupted.
 The number of transactions continued to drop sharply almost until the end of 2009.
 After that, TARGET2 volumes were roughly stable until the end of 2011.
 They then started to grow moderately until the end of the first quarter of 2014, when they reached their highest point since the crisis.
-Thereafter, the cumulated volume started dropping for the reasons already explained at the beginning of the section (SEPA migration) and, in October 2014, the cumulated growth rate on a yearly basis turned negative and decreased further until mid-2016.
-However, in the second half of 2016, the negative trend was reversed and TARGET2 monthly volumes grew steadily throughout almost all of 2017.
+Thereafter, the cumulative volume started dropping for the reasons already explained at the beginning of this section (SEPA migration) and, in October 2014, the cumulative growth rate on a yearly basis turned negative and decreased again until mid‑2017.
+The negative trend was reversed in 2017 owing to the increases observed in the customer and interbank payments segment and it remained stable across 2018.

-Chart 9 compares the growth rate (between 2016 and 2017) of traffic in TARGET2 with the growth rates of the major payment systems worldwide as well as with the growth rate of the SWIFT payment-related FIN traffic (category 1 and 2).
-The chart reveals that, with the exception of EURO1, the traffic of the main payment systems recorded positive growth rates.
-The decline observed for EURO1 may be attributable, similarly to previous years, to the ongoing shift of traffic from large-value payment systems to ACHs.
-The most considerable increase – of around 14% – was recorded by SIC, followed by SWIFT.
-SWIFT’s payment-related FIN traffic increased in all regions, but the highest contribution to its growth rate came from its European and Middle Eastern operations.
+Chart 9 compares the growth rate (between 2017 and 2018) of traffic in TARGET2 with the growth rates of the major payment systems worldwide as well as with the growth rate of the SWIFT payment-related FIN traffic (categories 1 and 2).
+The chart reveals that, with the exception of TARGET2 and EURO1, the traffic of the main payment systems increased in this period.
+The decline observed for EURO1 may be attributable, as in previous years, to the ongoing shift of traffic from large-value payment systems to ACHs.
+The most considerable increase – of almost 20% – was recorded by SIC (CH), followed by CHAPS (UK).

 1.3 Interactions between TARGET2 and T2S